 We don’t expect to meet the annual deductible regardless.
 Therefore the insurance only matters when we have catastrophic expenses.
 Kaiser HMO has no out-of-network coverage unless it’s an emergency or under other limited exceptions.
 Anthem EPO is similar to an HMO, except we don’t have to go through a Primary Care Physician.
 Blue Shield PPO has the broadest coverage.
 It’s also the most expensive option.

 We would choose Blue Shield PPO among these three.
 Again, having coverage is more important to us than the cost, both in premiums and in providers’ billing rates.

 We are not eligible for a premium tax credit this year.
 It’s possible to sign up for COBRA for the rest of this year and then switch to ACA at open enrollment for next year.
 For this year, it’s going to be $1,000/month on COBRA versus $1,250/month on ACA.
 The ACA policy comes out to be slightly less expensive after the self-employed health insurance deduction.

 I don’t know whether we will be eligible for a premium tax credit next year.
 It will depend on how successful I am with my self-employment.

 If I’m not that successful, we will be eligible for a premium tax credit.
 The net premium of the ACA policy will be $470/month.

-If we decide to sign up for COBRA, it only covers us for 36 months anyway.
-Long-term we will have to get on ACA.
+If we decide to sign up for COBRA, it only covers us for 18 months anyway.
+In the long-term, we will have to get on ACA.
 If I am successful with my self-employment, then the success can pay the extra premium.
 So we don’t have to worry about the increased premiums after all.

 Paying $1,250/month for insurance we don’t expect to use sounds like a lot, but it’s considerably less than the taxes we used to pay.
 It’s not that bad when you see it from that angle.